Thac Chuoi Lake Quang Binh – Pristine Beauty Amidst the Mountains and Forests

 Location & How to Get There

-Ho Thac Chuoi is located in Phu Minh Hamlet, Phu Dinh Commune, Bo Trach District, Quang Binh Province (recently merged under Bo Trach, Quang Tri Province).
-It lies in the gentle countryside to the northwest of Dong Hoi.
+Ho Thac Chuoi is located in Viet Trung Farm, Bo Trach District, Quang Binh Province (administratively under Bo Trach Commune, the newly established Quang Tri Province), in the gentle countryside to the northwest of Dong Hoi.

 -

-Distance: Approximately 24 km from Dong Hoi City Center
+Distance: Approximately 24 km from Dong Hoi Center

 -